verana-labs/verifiable-trust-spec/spec.md

   Suitable for private credentials where:
   - selective disclosure is required
   - multiple presentations must not be linkable
-  - issuer authorization and issuance-time constraints can be enforced via zero-knowledge proofs rather than stable identifiers
+  - issuer authorization is verified by the holder's wallet at credential reception time rather than anchored via stable identifiers

 Depending on the credential format and proof system used, ecosystems can achieve different trade-offs between: